Derealization Is Just Anxiety: How to Permanently Recover

 A changed reality is not necessarily a negative thing, it just "is", and it's something you need to become comfortable with.
 If you're anxious, you will be producing a lot of adrenaline which acts on nearly all the body's cells.
 It also disrupts cortisol levels and can lead to hormonal syndromes such as adrenal fatigue.
 None of these are particularly harmful, but they WILL affect the levels of chemicals in your brain and they will lead to some dissociative feelings/will make you see reality differently to how you did before you became so consumed by anxiety.

 So, how is your brain creating such a strange phenomenon?
 Because it's not hard to change the way that you see the world.
 Try getting blackout drunk and you'll start to see blurry shapes.
 That's essentially your reality changing, just as it does when you obsess over derealisation.
 Does it harm you?
 No, it's just symptomatic of drinking alcohol.
 The organ damage is the worrying thing.

-Altered reality is fine and normal.
-We all see the world in different ways as we go through the day.
+Altered realities are fine and normal.
+We all see the world in different ways as we go about our day.
 Don't let it scare you, because this will always be something you'll experience.
-You're just noticing it because you're introspective, intelligent AND are currently suffering badly with anxiety.
-You'll always be anxiety prone but won't always be living as a slave to the condition.
+You're just noticing it because you're introspective, intelligent AND are currently suffering from severe anxiety.
+You'll always be anxiety-prone, but won't always be living as a slave to the condition.

 "I Can't Survive If This Is All That's Real"